crojack/haruna-with-internet-radio-support/README.md

 qml6-module-org-kde-coreaddons qml6-module-org-kde-config qml6-module-org-kde-kquickcontrols
 ```

-This script automates the installation of the remaining source dependencies (MpvQt and KDSingleApplication) that are not yet available in the Debian 13 repositories.
+This script automates the installation of the remaining source dependencies (MpvQt and KDSingleApplication)

 Dependency Automation Script